What are Romance Languages and Where Are They Spoken?

 What’s Next?

-If you’re trying to decide which, learnt as a second language, would offer the most benefits in terms of employability, then this may take a little more research.
+If you’re trying to decide which, learned as a second language, would offer the most benefits in terms of employability, then this may take a little more research.

 Have a look at job specifications for relevant roles in the industry you’re considering, and see how often a specific second language pops up in the ‘desirable section’ to help you make a choice.